Cost of Living in Belfast, ME - Updated Prices & Insights

 How much does eating cost in Belfast, ME?

-How much should I budget for food per month in Belfast, ME?
+How much does grocery shopping cost per month in Belfast, ME?

 How welcoming is Belfast, ME to foreigners?